 If you have questions about this process, contact your academic advisor.
 If you are unsure of where you stand in a course, ask the instructor of the course immediately.

 CCI adheres to the University's policy regarding full-time and part-time status.
-To view this policy, please visit Drexel Central's Registration and Student Status Policies webpage.
+To view this policy, please visit Drexel Central's Enrollment and Registration Policies webpage.

 Grade Disputes and Appeals

 All appeals and grievances must be submitted to the Department Head within one term of the student receiving the grade in question.
 Final grades only are subject to appeal.
 Grades throughout the course are not subject to appeal.

 Grade disputes are issues in which the administration of CCI rarely involves itself.
 A grade being simply "unfair" in the opinion of the student is not grounds for an appeal unless the case involves a violation of University policy or it can be proven beyond doubt that the grade assigned was arbitrary or capricious.
 "Arbitrary or capricious" implies that: